 Birds of all sizes tend to reach adulthood faster than humans, which gives them a better chance to survive and reproduce in the wild.
 But there's not enough research to determine at exactly what age a bird becomes middle-aged and when it's a senior.
 Still, like humans, you can expect roughly the first third of a bird's life to be growth into peak adulthood, the next third to be adulthood with a few age-related issues, and the final third to show age-related decline.

 Caring for Your Pet Bird to Achieve a Long Life

-You should also plan a schedule that includes an adequate amount of exercise as well as a regular routine that allows your companion bird approximately 12 hours of uninterrupted sleep at night.
-Birds who aren't as physically active as they should have shorter lifespans on average, much like their human counterparts who don't get enough exercise.
+Another factor to keep your bird healthy and happy is its routine.
+Plan a schedule that includes an adequate amount of exercise, as well as approximately 12 hours of uninterrupted sleep each night.
+Birds that aren't given enough space and encouragement (such as toys) to be physically active typically have shorter lifespans, much like their human counterparts who don't get enough exercise.

 Finally, schedule regular wellness checks with an avian vet for your bird.
 Catching health problems in their early stages can mean life or death for a bird.
 Plus, your vet can determine whether your bird is starting to develop any age-related issues, such as joint stiffness.
 There are often steps you can take to mitigate these symptoms and extend your bird's years of quality life.